ros-navigation/navigation2/nav2_simple_commander/README.md

 - `example_nav_through_poses.py` - Demonstrates the navigate through poses capabilities of the navigator, as well as a number of auxiliary methods.
 - `example_waypoint_follower.py` - Demonstrates the waypoint following capabilities of the navigator, as well as a number of auxiliary methods.
 - `example_follow_path.py` - Demonstrates the path following capabilities of the navigator, as well as a number of auxiliary methods such as path smoothing.
+- `example_route.py` - Demonstrates the route server's capabilities of the navigator, as well as a number of methods of how to use it, such as via waypoint following or control server path tracking (among other options).
+- `example_assisted_teleop.py` - Demonstrates the assisted teleop's capabilities of the navigator.
 ## Demos

 The `nav2_simple_commander` has a few demonstrations to highlight a couple of simple autonomy applications you can build using the `nav2_simple_commander` API: